Piglet sidled up to Pooh from behind. “Pooh!” he whispered.

 “Nothing,” said Piglet, taking Pooh’s paw.
 “I just wanted to be sure of you.”
 A. A. Milne

 There seems to be a shift occurring in the world of parenting, where more and more people are realizing the benefits of a responsive approach.
-Parents are more frequently choosing to follow their instincts, and opt for more compassion then our ancestors from western cultures.
+Parents are more frequently choosing to follow their instincts, and opt for more compassion than our recent ancestors, from western cultures.
 As a result of this shift, there seems to be a merging of misconceptions, that can sometimes cause new parents to question their instincts to practice responsive parenting.
 The first misunderstanding has some new parents being told that attachment parenting leads to secure attachment, which also leads to a more independent child.
-There is truth to this statement but it is not that simple and seems to exacerbate the confusion.
+There is truth to this statement but it is not that simple and this ambiguity seems to exacerbate the confusion.
 Attachment parenting will likely lead to secure attachment however, independence is not the immediate objective of attachment parenting.
 Attachment parents accept and honour this time of dependence for their child.
 The independence comes later but it may not look like the independent and emotionally distant behaviour of teens from my generation, rather, securely attached children are often more confident and have more fulfilling relationships.
 This teen may not mind giving his mom a hug in front of his friends because he is secure in his belief that emotions, affection, and connections to others, are healthy.

 Attachment parenting provides a set of behaviours such as extended breastfeeding, baby wearing, co-sleeping and responsive parenting strategies that make secure attachment easier to achieve.
 Parents who are struggling to emotionally connect with their babies and children may want to look into attachment parenting as a means to reconnect with their child and their identity as a parent.

 The second misconception is from the perspective of the “traditionalists”.
 Many believe an independent child is desirable, and responding to a child’s needs makes them dependent.
-This is where the problem lies.
+This is where I believe the confusion begins.
 The new parent’s child is attached to her, as they should be.
 The grandmother says, “look at how attached she is to you!
 She’s not independent at all!
 Look at the separation anxiety!”
 With my knowledge of child development, I would accept this as an acknowledgment of my child’s secure attachment quality, but because it seems some people do not have this knowledge, it can be the moment mom starts to doubt herself.
 “I thought attachment parenting encouraged independence?
 What am I doing wrong?
 Am I coddling her?
 Am I spoiling her?
 Is my mother right?
 Look she is so upset and won’t go to anyone but me.
 All my friends who sleep trained their babies have children who are happy to go to anyone.”
 This is where a general knowledge about attachment is extremely helpful.
 There are many descriptions but I find this one to be the most effective in getting a clear picture of what attachment looks like.

 Babies with an insecure-ambivalent/resistant attachment are clingy with their mother and don’t explore or play in her presence.
 They are distressed when the mother leaves, and when she returns, they vacillate between clinging and angry resistance.
 For example, they may struggle, hit, or push back when the mother picks them up.